k-steez/CauseHive-monolithic/backend/services/user_service/README.md

 # User Service

 A Django-based microservice for user management, authentication, and profile handling for the CauseHive platform.
-This service provides comprehensive user functionality including registration, authentication, social login, and profile management.
+This service provides comprehensive user functionality including registration, authentication, profile management, and withdrawal address configuration.

 ## 🏗️ Architecture